decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 A new `messages_to_scalars` operation is REQUIRED to adhere to the following rules:

 1. Each message of the messages vector MUST be uniquely mapped to a specific scalar.
 As a result the length of the resulting scalars list MUST be the same as the length of the inputted messages list.
-2. The probability of 2 messages resulting to the same scalar MUST be at most 1/2^k, where k the security level of the ciphersuite.
+2. The probability of 2 distinct messages resulting to the same scalar MUST be at most 1/2^k, where k the security level of the ciphersuite.
 3. The resulting scalars MUST be independent, i.e., given any subset of those scalars, it should not be possible to derive any information about any of the other scalars or the messages that did not result on those scalars.
 4. The operation MUST be deterministic.